ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md

 The *simplest* way to do this is to add a single method (it can be empty) called `ConfigureContainer`, which accepts a single parameter of the type <xref:Rezolver.IRootTargetContainer>.

+> [!INFO]
+> The @Rezolver.IRootTargetContainer interface was added in Rezolver 1.3.2 to accommodate covariance
+> and is now the interface used for 'top-level' target containers.
+You can still declare your method
+> as `ConfigureContainer<ITargetContainer>` without losing any functionality - so projects which are
+> upgrading from v2.0.x of the Hosting package will still work without any code changes.

 [!code-csharp[Startup.cs](../../../../../Examples/Rezolver.Examples.AspNetCore.2.0/Startup.cs#example)]

 > [!NOTE]